IDATgit/mnist_study/docs/fisher_matrix_computation_in_neural_networks.md

 - $\nabla_\theta \log p(y|x,\theta)$ is the gradient of the log-likelihood with respect to parameters

-This matrix captures the local geometry of the parameter space and measures how sensitive the model's predictions are to small changes in parameters.
+This matrix captures the local geometry of the parameter space and measures how sensitive the model's predictions are to small changes in parameters. our end goal is to emprically show that the eigenvalues of this matrix are decaying rapidally for 'good models' i.e models that generalizes well. the interpertation of such fisher information behaviour is a large volume in parameter space of modles which are close in the KL divergence sense to the true model (assuming we are computing the fisher information matrix with the correct distribution generating parameters).

 ### Finite Sample approximation
 In practice, we approximate the Fisher Information Matrix using a finite sample of data points: